 What happens with information collected from BWC?

 Mareeba Shire Council officers may collect personal information from members of the public on a Body Worn Camera device during the routine conduct of duties.
 The personal information collected will only be accessed by persons who have been authorised to do so.
+Should an incident occur, footage may be provided to the Queensland Police Service for law enforcement purposes.
 Your information will not be given to any other person or agency without your permission or unless required by law.

 How do I access BWC footage?